DylanAKing/OpenVPN-Installer/README.md

         - unzip (or select an alternative dependant on your download format ex: .zip, .tar.gz)

-    Verify the Desired non-root user is in the sudoers file '/etc/sudoers' the way i know to do this is by adding the following line to '/etc/sudoers'
+Verify the Desired non-root user is in the sudoers file '/etc/sudoers'\
+the way i know to do this is by adding the following line to '/etc/sudoers'

         $username ALL=(ALL:ALL) ALL

-    Replacing $username with the name on your non root user and placing this line below the corresponding line for ROOT
+Replacing $username with the name on your non root user and placing this line\
+below the corresponding line for ROOT. \
 Please inform me if there is a better way to acheive this.

 With these packages installed and a non-root user capable of using the "sudo" command, you are ready to run the installer, just follow the ubuntu instructions below.

 If your running ubuntu 20.04, or completed the steps outlined aboved: